jmundie5/Shell-Project/README.md

 The shell will now be running and you can start entering commands.
 The shell supports the following features:

 ### Basic commands
-The shell supports basic commands like ls, cd, pwd, echo, cat, etc. E
+The shell supports basic commands like ls, cd, pwd, cat, etc.

 **$ ls**